GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation: Experiments

 \subsection{Robustness Across Different LangCell Hyperparameters and More Datasets}

 Our main experiments, along with empirical analysis in the low-$\lambda$ regime, suggest that LangCell's zero-shot predictions are already sufficiently aligned with the graph structure for GRIT to provide effective improvements.
-To ensure a comprehensive evaluation, we further investigate a broader range of LangCell hyperparameter settings and more datasets from studies in addition to the \textit{Tabula Sapiens} project to assess generalizability across diverse input conditions.
+To ensure a comprehensive evaluation, we further investigate a broader range of LangCell hyperparameter settings and datasets from studies in addition to the \textit{Tabula Sapiens} project to assess generalizability across diverse input conditions.

-As reported in LangCell, the hyperparameter $\alpha \in \{0.1, 0.2, 0.3, 0.5\}$ yields competitive results, with $\alpha = 0.2$ recommended as the default.
+As reported in LangCell, the hyperparameter $\alpha \in \{0.1, 0.2, 0.3, 0.5\}$ yields competitive results, with $\alpha = 0.2$ recommended as the default (see Appendix tables for details).
 We adopt $\alpha = 0.2$ for baseline comparisons, but also evaluate GRIT under all four $\alpha$ settings to assess its robustness across a range of initializations.
-We test each $\alpha$ value across all 11 datasets used in the main experiments. \autoref{tab:section4_4} reports the average performance of each $\alpha$ setting, while the detailed per-dataset results are provided in the Appendix.
-As shown, GRIT consistently improves zero-shot annotation performance—measured by accuracy, macro F1, and weighted F1—across all $\alpha$ values.
-These results underscore two key observations: (1) current zero-shot models like LangCell are capable of producing logits that already reflect a latent task-relevant structure, which can be effectively enhanced through graph-based refinement, and (2) GRIT is robust to variations in initial logit quality, demonstrating consistent gains across a spectrum of strong configurations. \autoref{tab:section4_4} presents GRIT's performance on additional datasets including PBMC10k, PBMC368k, and Peripheral Cortex.
-GRIT consistently improves prediction performance across these datasets, demonstrating strong robustness to diverse data sources with varying data noise.
+As shown in \autoref{tab:grit_ablation_mainstyle}, GRIT consistently improves zero-shot annotation performance, measured by accuracy and macro F1, across all $\alpha$ values.
+These results underscore two key observations: (1) current zero-shot models like LangCell are capable of producing logits that already reflect a latent task-relevant structure, which can be effectively enhanced through graph-based refinement.
+(2) GRIT is robust to variations in initial logit quality, demonstrating consistent gains across a spectrum of strong configurations. \autoref{tab:grit_ablation_mainstyle} also presents GRIT's performance on additional datasets including PBMC10k, PBMC368k, and Peripheral Cortex.
+GRIT consistently improves prediction performance across these datasets, demonstrating strong robustness to diverse data sources with varying levels of data noise.